Author’s note: This article originally appeared for another website I write for, www.thathashtagshow.com and originally appeared on May 8th.

-That’s a who’s-who list of some of Rush’s greatest hits.
-Also keep in mind their songs are not 3-and-a-half minute pop boppers.
+That’s a who’s-who list of Rush’s greatest hits.
+Also, keep in mind their songs are not 3-and-a-half minute bubble gum pop-boppers.
 These are long and complex tracks.
-You won’t find the standard, four-chord pop riffs anywhere in here.
+You won’t find the standard, three or four-chord pop riffs anywhere in here.

 Everyone Loves An Opinion, So Here’s Mine On What Rush’s Final Set List Should Have Been.

 If I were writing their last set list, Rush would hate me because they probably would have to be carried off stage in stretchers when I was through.
-Let’s face it, as philosophically dreamy as it is, nothing lasts forever.
-Not even the on-stage stamina of Rush.
+As philosophically dreamy as it may sound, nothing lasts forever.
+Not even the immense on-stage stamina of Rush.
 The guys were ailing when the R40 Tour rolled around.
 For any band, life on the touring road is grueling.
 Though Lee said he felt pretty good throughout, his voice during R40 was different.
 Lifeson was struggling with staving off arthritis for a three-hour show, and Peart was dealing with some serious medical issues of his own.

 “(The) last gig was a difficult night.
 But what you’re talking about is really what was going through Neil’s mind.
 He was struggling throughout that tour to play at his peak, because of physical ailments and other things that were going on with him.
 He’s a perfectionist, and he didn’t want to go out and do anything less than what people expected of him.
 That’s what drove him his whole career, and that’s the way he wanted to go out, and I totally respect that.”Geddy Lee to Ultimate Classic Rock

 My dream set list for Rush’s Farewell Tour